-- A37.
+A39.
 The risks of material misstatement at the assertion level consist of two components: inherent risk and control risk.
-Inherent risk and control risk are the entity's risks; they exist independently of the audit of the financial statements. - A38.
-Inherent risk is higher for some assertions and related classes of transactions, account balances, and disclosures than for others.
-For example, it may be higher for complex calculations or for accounts consisting of amounts derived from accounting estimates that are subject to significant estimation uncertainty.
+Inherent risk and control risk are the entity's risks; they exist independently of the audit of the financial statements.

+A40.
+Inherent risk is influenced by inherent risk factors.
+Depending on the degree to which inherent risk factors affect the susceptibility to misstatement of an assertion, the level of inherent risk varies on a scale that is referred to as the spectrum of inherent risk.
+The auditor determines significant classes of transactions, account balances and disclosures, and their relevant assertions, as part of the process of identifying and assessing the risks of material misstatement.
+For example, account balances consisting of amounts derived from accounting estimates that are subject to significant estimation uncertainty may be identified as significant account balances, and the auditor's assessment of inherent risk for the related risks at the assertion level may be higher because of the high estimation uncertainty.

+A40a.
 External circumstances giving rise to business risks may also influence inherent risk.
 For example, technological developments might make a particular product obsolete, thereby causing inventory to be more susceptible to overstatement.
 Factors in the entity and its environment that relate to several or all of the classes of transactions, account balances, or disclosures may also influence the inherent risk related to a specific assertion.
-Such factors may include, for example, a lack of sufficient working capital to continue operations or a declining industry characterized by a large number of business failures. - A39.
-Control risk is a function of the effectiveness of the design, implementation and maintenance of internal control by management to address identified risks that threaten the achievement of the entity's objectives relevant to preparation of the entity's financial statements.
-However, internal control, no matter how well designed and operated, can only reduce, but not eliminate, risks of material misstatement in the financial statements, because of the inherent limitations of internal control.
+Such factors may include, for example, a lack of sufficient working capital to continue operations or a declining industry characterized by a large number of business failures.

+A41.
+Control risk is a function of the effectiveness of the design, implementation and maintenance of controls by management to address identified risks that threaten the achievement of the entity's objectives relevant to preparation of the entity's financial statements.
+However, internal control, no matter how well designed and operated, can only reduce, but not eliminate, risks of material misstatement in the financial statements, because of the inherent limitations of controls.
 These include, for example, the possibility of human errors or mistakes, or of controls being circumvented by collusion or inappropriate management override.
 Accordingly, some control risk will always exist.
-The ISAs (Ireland) provide the conditions under which the auditor is required to, or may choose to, test the operating effectiveness of controls in determining the nature, timing and extent of substantive procedures to be performed.18 - A40.
-The ISAs (Ireland) do not ordinarily refer to inherent risk and control risk separately, but rather to a combined assessment of the "risks of material misstatement."
-However, the auditor may make separate or combined assessments of inherent and control risk depending on preferred audit techniques or methodologies and practical considerations.
+The ISAs (Ireland) provide the conditions under which the auditor is required to, or may choose to, test the operating effectiveness of controls in determining the nature, timing and extent of substantive procedures to be performed.

+A42.
 The assessment of the risks of material misstatement may be expressed in quantitative terms, such as in percentages, or in non-quantitative terms.
-In any case, the need for the auditor to make appropriate risk assessments is more important than the different approaches by which they may be made. - A41.
-ISA (Ireland) 315 establishes requirements and provides guidance on identifying and assessing the risks of material misstatement at the financial statement and assertion levels.
+In any case, the need for the auditor to make appropriate risk assessments is more important than the different approaches by which they may be made.
+The ISAs (Ireland) typically refer to the "risks of material misstatement" rather than to inherent risk and control risk separately.
+However, ISA (Ireland) 315 (Revised October 2020) requires inherent risk to be assessed separately from control risk to provide the basis for designing and performing further audit procedures to respond to the assessed risks of material misstatement at the assertion level in accordance with ISA (Ireland) 330 (Revised August 2018).

-18 ISA (Ireland) 330, The Auditor's Responses to Assessed Risks, paragraphs 7-17.
+ISA (Ireland) 330 (Revised August 2018), The Auditor's Responses to Assessed Risks, paragraphs 7-17.